Warkworth: Hotspur’s Castle

 The church tower with its crowning conical spire was added later in 1200.
 The neighbouring bridge (the old bridge) along the river just to the east at the end of Bridge Street is medieval in origin and is fortified with a defensive tower.

-It was necessary to have this tower on this river crossing as without it the river crossing would have left the town exposed to attack have and exposed the castle to attack from all sides.
+It was necessary to have this tower on this river crossing as without it the crossing would have left the town exposed to attack.
 Today it is only a footbridge with the road now crossing the river by the modern neighbouring bridge of 1965 immediately to its east.
 Bridges with fortifications are a rarity in England.

 A rather curious and interesting feature of Warkworth is the Warkworth Hermitage which lies along the River Coquet to the west.
 It is in fact a chapel and priest’s house hewn into the riverside rocks in the late fifteenth or early sixteenth century.
 With upper and lower chambers the building included a kitchen, chapel and gardrobe.
 It is called a hermitage due to a legend arising from a ballad called The Hermit of Warkworth written in 1771 by Thomas Percy, the Bishop of Dromore in County Down, Ireland.